 June 2011 – Senior Lecturer in Medical Microbiology, University of Manchester

-Society for General Microbiology
+Member of the American Society for Microbiology

 Roles on external bodies